DegreeCalc

 Not pursuing forgiveness

-IDR forgiveness at 20–25 years (now taxable) only makes financial sense if you genuinely cannot afford Standard payments.
-Otherwise, the additional interest paid over two decades costs more than the forgiven balance.
+Long-term IDR forgiveness only makes financial sense if you genuinely cannot afford Standard payments or if forgiveness/tax outcomes still leave you ahead.
+Otherwise, the additional interest paid over two decades can cost more than the forgiven balance.

 Private-sector career with high earning trajectory